Consensys/doc.rollups/docs/HowTo/Monitoring.md

 See the [Grafana documentation](https://grafana.com/docs) and [Grafana Getting Started](https://grafana.com/docs/guides/getting_started) for details on how to set up a Grafana instance and integrate it with databases.
 A summary of the steps is as follows:

-1. [Install and start Grafana](https://grafana.com/docs/grafana/latest/installation) as described for your OS (if using the default configuration, Grafana will start on port 3000 and require login/password admin/admin to access the dashboard).
+1. [Install and start Grafana](https://grafana.com/docs/grafana/latest/installation) as described for your OS (if using the default configuration, Grafana will start on port 3000 and require a login and password (defaults are `admin` and `admin`) to access the dashboard).
-2. Create a data source to provide the necessary details to connect to the database.
+2. Create a data source to connect to the database.
 3. Create a new dashboard.
 4. Add panels to the dashboard.
 Panels are the graphs, tables, and statistics that make up a dashboard.
-The New Panel wizard allows the components of the panel to be configured:
+The "New Panel" wizard allows the components of the panel to be configured:
    * Queries: Details the query to use retrieve data from the data source, see the following links for info on using the Query Editor for InfluxDB and Prometheus.
    * Visualization: How to present the data queried, including panel type, axis headings and more.